 If your business is required to follow the Health Insurance Portability and Accountability Act (HIPAA) laws, then you are required to use an archiving appliance specifically for legal court issues.
 These laws are very serious and archiving your data on a proper appliance will give you the peace of mind you need in protecting your investment.
 It’s vital to know where your business data is stored, how you can retrieve the information on a moments notice, how to meet data requests, and how to determine what data will not be subject to search.

 2. When You Need to Retrieve Emails Quickly

-Archiving isn’t just for court situations, it can be useful in your every day business affairs.
-If you wanted to do mass emails to a certain group of people, or certain type of company, you could organize the process by selecting a specific set predetermined criteria.
+Archiving isn’t just for court situations, it can be useful in your everyday business affairs.
+If you wanted to do mass emails to a certain group of people, or a certain type of company, you could organize the process by selecting a specific set predetermined criteria.